Tamara-Mitrovska/Tamara-Mitrovska.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm Tamara, a software engineer at MiiM, a computer vision company based in Cambridge, MA.
-Over the past year and a half, I've developed a strong passion for frontend development, with a focus on Angular, and I'm currently expanding my skillset by learning React too.
+I'm working on both front-end and back-end projects.

 I hold both a Bachelor's and a Master's degree in Computer Engineering from MIT.
-During my time there I did research at the intersection of programming languages and machine learning which I also find very enjoyable.
+During my time there I did research at the intersection of programming languages and machine learning.

 <!-- I'm interested in problems in the interesction of programming languages and machine learning. -->